Installation

 A. To create CYBERQUEST virtual machine please follow the steps from bellow:

-1.In the top left corner right click on the Hyper-V server go to: New > Virtual Machine
+1.In the top-left corner, right-click the Hyper-V server and select: New > Virtual Machine.

-2.Click Next in the Before You Begin section
+2.In the Before You Begin section, click Next.

-3.In the Specify Name and Location section, enter a name for the CYBERQUEST server and select the folder where to store the virtual machine
+3.In the Specify Name and Location section, provide a name for the CYBERQUEST server and choose the folder to store the virtual machine.

-4.In the Specify Generation section, select the appropriate Generation type for your environment and click Next
+4.In the Specify Generation section, select the appropriate Generation type for the environment and click Next.

-5.In the Assign Memory section, input the amount RAM memory for the CYBERQUEST server and click Next
+5.In the Assign Memory section, enter the RAM amount for the CYBERQUEST server and click Next.

-6.In the Configure Networking section, select the network switch and click Next
+6.In the Configure Networking section, choose the network switch and click Next

 7.In the Connect Virtual Hard Disk section, select Attach a virtual hard disk later and click Next